StanDarius24/PAD-PeerToPeer-Connection-In-C/README.md

 # Peer-to-Peer File Transfer through Network

-This project aims to develop a Peer-to-Peer File Transfer through a Network controlled and centralized by a Server.
+This project aims to develop a Peer-to-Peer File Transfer Project through a Network controlled and centralized by a Server.

 # About